MAY 9th, WORLD MOXA DAY!

 Discover how to use moxa - download our free manual >>

-Tuberculosis (TB) is a disease caused by a bacterial infection and is transmitted through the air when someone who is infectious with the disease coughs or sneezes.
+Tuberculosis (TB) is a disease caused by a bacterial infection which is transmitted through the air when someone who is infectious with the disease coughs or sneezes.
 TB is both preventable and treatable with special antibiotics, yet every year it kills more people than any other infectious disease.
-In fact, in 2016 more people died from TB than HIV and malaria combined.
+In fact, in each year more people are currently dying from TB than HIV and malaria combined.

-Treating this disease is complicated not least because the bacteria possess an unusually thick, waxy cell wall which isn’t easy for drugs to penetrate and also because it also has the ability to survive in multiple locations in the body.
-It also has the unusual capacity to ‘hide out’ in the body for years following the first infection – a condition which is called ‘latent infection’.
+Treating this disease is complicated by the fact that the mycobacteria possess an unusually thick, waxy cell wall which isn’t easy for drugs to penetrate - but also because they have the ability to survive in multiple locations in the body.
+An initial infection, furthermore, has the unusual capacity to ‘hide out’ in the body, potentially for years following the first infection – a condition which is called ‘latent infection’.

-Because the bacteria are so hardy it means that even straightforward treatment of standard ‘drug-susceptible’ TB needs a combination of four different drugs taken for at least six months.
+Because these bacteria are so hardy it means that even straightforward treatment of ‘drug-susceptible’ TB needs a combination of four different drugs taken for at least six months.
 With drug-resistant forms it currently needs six weaker and more toxic drugs taken for between 9 and 24 months.
-These have pernicious and often permanent side-effects along with very poor treatment outcomes and unfortunately are also currently mainly unaffordable for the countries which most need them.
+These drugs can have pernicious and often permanent side-effects and are associated with very poor treatment outcomes.
+Unfortunately these treatments are also currently largely unaffordable in the countries which most need them.

-In partnership with Uganda's Makerere University, Moxafrica has completed the only scientific study to date that has looked at the effects of daily small cone moxa on people with active pulmonary TB disease and this research also included TB patients co-infected with HIV/AIDS today.
-We have also been helping develop further research into the effects of moxa in North Korean MDR-TB patients and have instigated research in Japan into moxa’s immunomodulatory effects.
+In partnership with Uganda's Makerere University, Moxafrica completed the first scientific study that has ever looked at the effects of daily small cone moxa on people with active pulmonary TB disease and this research also included TB patients co-infected with HIV/AIDS today.
+Since then we have also helped develop one further research into the effects of moxa in North Korean MDR-TB patients and another looking at how it might reduce the 'reactivation' of the disease from latency.
+Each of these studies has produced separate very exciting results.

-Our aim is to develop moxa projects wherever we can, to empower people with a home therapy that really helps their health and recovery from illness.
+Our aim is to develop more investigations as well as moxa projects wherever we can, in order to empower people with a home therapy that can really help their health and recovery from illness.

 Small cone direct moxibustion (‘moxa’) consists of smouldering rice-grain sized cones of moxa (which is refined Artemesia Princeps) on specific locations on the skin.
-This therapy has been used in conjunction with acupuncture (as well as in a stand-alone treatment) in East Asian Medicine for centuries.
-Moxibustion techniques have been particularly refined and developed in Japan.
+This therapy has been used for centuries in conjunction with acupuncture in East Asian Medicine (as well as in a stand-alone treatment).
+Stand-alone moxibustion techniques have been particularly refined and developed in Japan.

 Moxa is extremely low-tech, is safe and is also very cheap.
 It is also eminently adaptable to resource-poor and remote environments.

-Given all of the above we are carrying out investigative research to establish whether moxibustion can help combat TB today, particularly when the drugs are failing.
+Given all of the above we are carrying out investigative research to establish whether moxibustion can help combat TB today, but most particularly when the drugs are failing.